 I grew up in an alcoholic, narcissistic home.
 I refused to play the sick game.
-I stood up to them over and over and over again FOR DECADES.
-For this, I suffered emotionally, physically, and financially until I was able to break away and go it alone.
+I stood up to them over and over and over again for decades.
+For this, I suffered emotionally, physically, and financially until I was able to break away to find my peace.

 If I had it to do over again, would I do it any other way?
 No. Because now, I have a tremendous story of survival to tell.
 If my story helps only one other person, my life was worth every second of pain I endured to get where I am today.